-- 3.19 The Service would have to purchase all equipment "non contract".
-There would be no contract prices which would be very likely to result in higher costs for equipment. - 3.20 The effect higher unit costs on the budget would have a direct impact on customer waiting times for equipment - 3.21 The aim of the Service to provide the right equipment quickly to enable people to live independent and inclusive lives would be compromised. - 3.22 If the Contracts were not awarded to the successful bidder following a proper procurement process, the Local Authority must provide justifiable reasons for abandoning the process or risk legal challenge.
+- 3.18 The Service would have to purchase all equipment as "non contract" due to no contracts being in place.
+There would be no contract prices which would be very likely to result in higher costs for equipment. - 3.19 The higher unit costs on the budget would have a direct impact on customer waiting times for equipment - 3.20 The aim of the Service, to provide the right equipment quickly to enable people to live independent and inclusive lives, would be compromised. - 3.21 If bidders are not appointed to the framework agreement following a proper procurement process, the Local Authority must provide justifiable reasons for abandoning the process or risk legal challenge.